 How was the process of making your film JAS and what challenges did you have to overcome to make it?

-I have worked on many projects as a writer and script editor, but Jas is only my second directing project, so there were lots to learn.
+I have worked on many projects as a writer and script editor, but Jas is only my second directing project, so there was lots to learn.
 I’m pretty sure you never stop learning as a director though since every project is so different and presents a whole bunch of new challenges.
 This particular time around one of the greatest challenges involved finding my feet in Hastings where the film is shot and where I had recently relocated.
-I had trouble finding a local producer, so I accidentally ended up producing the whole picture as well as writing, directing and editing, which retrospectively was a bit nut!
+I had trouble finding a local producer, so I accidentally ended up producing the whole picture as well as writing, directing and editing, which retrospectively was a bit nuts!
 However, I otherwise managed to bring together a strong team of passionate and mostly local filmmakers and actors and it was really exciting to find a fantastic, upcoming local actor, Melanie Wilder, to play Jas.
 I was also able to bring down two fantastic cinematographers from London – Zach Ellams and Tim O’Leary – who captured some really stunning photography.
 I was lucky enough to buddy up with Apropos Productions, for insurance cover, contracting and guidance and they, along with my cinematographers, helped me source kit: the Sony AS7 allowed us to shoot in insanely low light conditions and aided us in our ambition to use mostly natural light sources.
 The whole thing was an incredibly steep learning curve, but the best way to learn is definitely by dumping the arm-bands and jumping straight in head-first.
 I have eventually managed to create something I am proud of and which has taught me a lot.

 How has your £5,000 win from the Red Rock Entertainment short film competition, helping you to create ‘JAS’ the film?

 It quite simply couldn’t have been made without the funding from Red Rock Entertainment.
 My first short was made on a very thin shoestring – it was a one-room location, a one-day shoot and with only two actors, whereas Jas was much more ambitious.
 We had over a dozen locations across a 5-day shoot and with a 7-strong cast.
 And a car chase.
 Why oh why did I write a car chase….?!
 I didn’t have anyone to blame but myself!
-So the £5,000 was integral in bringing this 15 minute short to live.
+So the £5,000 was integral in bringing this 20 minute short to life.
 As well as the financial prize I also found it enormously encouraging to win the competition and the overall support from Red Rock Entertainment that came along with it.
 Knowing they believed in the project, and in my capacity to pull it off, helped me to focus my efforts and work the idea for the film into a reality.
 I made the decision early on to pay absolutely everyone involved on the shoot since I think it’s a shame that there is such a culture of not paying people at entry level in the arts.
 Of course, it’s not always possible, but on this occasion, the funding from Red Rock allowed me to, and I was able to financially respect the time and input of my collaborators.
 The money also enabled us to pull off all the logistical challenges involved in putting something like this together: transporting people around, feeding everyone, securing locations, and even commissioning two local artists to create some artwork we needed as props for the film.
 Having a budget allowed all these elements, actors and crew to come together in a concerted manner.